 Well, the simple answer is that they flow into the sewage system and eventually land up in our rivers, lakes and seas.
-However, the chemical-rich water that flow into our water systems has far-reaching effects on the aquatic lives.
+However, the chemical-rich water that flows into our water systems has far-reaching effects on aquatic lives.
 Most detergents contain a high percentage of phosphates that serve as nutrients for algae.
-This results in overpopulation of algae know as 'algal bloom' in large stretches that simply suffocate the other aquatic animals by cutting off Oxygen supply.
+Resulting in overpopulation of algae known as 'algal bloom' in large stretches that suffocate the other aquatic animals by cutting off the oxygen supply.

 Then, of course, the twin chemicals, SLS- Sodium Lauryl Sulfate and Sodium Laureth Sulfate present in detergents, have been a matter of much concern.

 Don't let the foam fool you; SLS have good foaming properties, but at whose expense?

 It is scientifically proven that the pesticidal and herbicidal properties of SLS make them dangerous for fishes.
 What is more concerning is the potential for bio-accumulation, i.e., the chemicals that remain accumulated within the fishes body.
 This subsequently is transferred to us humans who consume these fishes

 Other common Dioxanes, a common chemical in detergents, have shown to increase water toxicity mainly.
 It breaks down very slowly and migrates quickly within an aquifer, thus affecting the water quality significantly.